Go to content Go to the menu

 Digital CleanUp Day is a day dedicated to raising awareness about the environmental footprint of…

-Alexane Lequart, new student vice president of UM
+Alexane Lequart, UM’s new student vice president

-Content type: Brief , Video
+Content type: Short article, Video

 Published on: February 5 , 2024

-Rainy JANE but happy JANE!
+Rainy JANE, but happy JANE!

 Content type: Article